How Drinking Your Lunch Can Make Your Life Easier

 Below, we’ve compiled some of our favorite resources for literally drinking your lunch or dinner (this is not a euphemism for substituting a sandwich for two forties of High Life, but hey girl, you do you.)

 Pureed to please.
 Babies have it so easy; until their chompers come in, they get hand-spooned velvety purees of carrots, zucchini, complete turkey-and-vegetable dinners, etc., etc. Their digestive systems barely have to do anything, which leaves them with tons of energy to wreck stuff and be cute.
-You too, Full Grown Girlboss, can have this lifestyle (minus someone spoon feeding you, maybe).
+You too can have this lifestyle (minus someone spoon feeding you, maybe).

 Puree recipes abound on the Internet, but we’re all about the forthcoming cookbook Sneaky Blends: Supercharge Your Health with 100 Recipes Using the Power of Purees by New York Times best-selling author Missy Chase Lapine.
 In addition to providing a wealth of knowledge on the benefits of various fruits and veggies, her healthy recipes for purees like the maple-sweet-potato, cauliflower-and-chive, white-bean-rosemary and triple greens with basil and sea salt make the whole thing feel more fancy-restaurant soup course than Gerbers.
-The book goes on to provide uses for the purees for actual solid foods like crepes, frittata, and even doughnut bites; check it out when it hits shelves in September.
-In the meantime, her website The Sneaky Chef and cookbook series by the same name are other great resources for clean eating.
+The book goes on to provide uses for the purees for actual solid foods like crepes, frittata, and even doughnut bites.
+Her website The Sneaky Chef and cookbook series by the same name are another great resource for clean eating.

 Bone up.
 Champions of the bone-broth craze purport that vitamins and minerals derived from animals bones provide the drinker with good fats, protein, collagen and keratin, which work wonders on your immune system, digestive system, hair, skin and nails.
 Grandmothers since time immemorial agree.
 And hopefully that’s all true, but here’s the best part: bone broth is freaking delicious.
-On a cold morning, there may be nothing more comforting than a piping hot cup of made-from-scratch chicken broth, and generally speaking, it’s both wallet-friendly and earth friendly in that it uses parts of animal that normally get discarded.
+It’s both wallet-friendly and earth friendly in that it uses parts of animal that normally get discarded.

 Back in May, Broth and Stock from the Nourished Kitchen: Wholesome Master Recipes for Bone, Vegetable, and Seafood Broths and Meals to Make with Them came out from traditional-foods champion Jennifer McGruther, and it is brimming with varied broth recipes for solo consumption or use in broader meals.
 For a quick crash-course, Bon Appetit offers a list of things to avoid when you’re going the DIY route as well as a starter recipe for toasted-garlic beef stock.